 Important Application Dates and Deadlines

 Applicants are encouraged to submit their applications and all supporting documentation as early as possible.
-The application filing deadline for transfer students is July 31 for the Fall semester, January 15 for the Spring semester, and May 1 for the Summer semester.
+Transfer applicants may enroll for spring (December 1 deadline), summer (May 1 deadline), or fall (July 31 deadline) semesters.
 Admission decisions are made on a rolling basis throughout the year.

 1. Application Form

 Ways to Apply to the JD Transfer Program

 Miami Law's electronic application is available as part of an applicant's LSAC Credential Assembly Service (CAS) registration and is a very convenient way to apply.
 All applicants are required to register for CAS.
 This easy and efficient option allows applicants to work on and save an application until it is ready for electronic submission.